 Pick your herbs

 Herbs are special and different with their own smells and luscious oils, so depending on what herb you would like to save will reveal the best way to preserve it.
-Herbs with high moisture content should be frozen and not dried for a better preservation.
+Herbs with high moisture content should be frozen and not dried for better preservation.
 Basil, cilantro, parsley, and chives will taste much better if frozen.
-Mint, oregano, sage, rosemary, thyme, dill, and bay leaves taste wonderful when air dried.
+Mint, oregano, sage, rosemary, thyme, dill, and bay leaves taste wonderful when air-dried.
 So decide what herb you will be saving and proceed with its specific preservation.

 Drying your herbs

 This is much like drying roses to me, and pretty simple.
-Make sure that your herbs are dry with no moisture in sight before you try to dry them.
+Make sure that your herbs are dry with no moisture before you try to dry them.
 Cut them at the stem and remove any leaves that look brown and shriveled.
 You only want the fresh green leaves to be dried.
 Bundle a few stems together and tie them with string.
 You may tie them towards the end of the cut stem and it will be easier when you hang them upside down.